lsst-ts/LOVE-frontend/love/docsrc/howitworks/06-config-file.md

 - **efd**:
   - **defaultEfdInstance**: default efd instance to be queried on the VegaTimeSeriesPlot component.
 Available values: `["summit_efd", "ncsa_teststand_efd", "ldf_stable_efd", "ldf_int_efd", "base_efd", "tucson_teststand_efd", "test_efd"]`.
 - **survey**:
   - **startTime**: this is day/time from official start of the surve.
-Value must be a timestamp in miliseconds (13-digits) UTC.
+Value must be a timestamp in miliseconds (13-digits number) UTC.